WinDyAlphA/portfolio_/_posts/2025-10-02-Maldev Series 1 | Bypass Defender.md

 };
 ```

-We’ll use this in the next file to execute the shellcode
+We’ll use this in the next file to execute the shellcode.

 ### 3. Decrypt the payload before writing the bytes